Whole Earth Farms Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Near-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Whole Earth Farms is a grain-based dry dog food using a moderate amount of chicken meal and turkey meal as its main sources of animal protein, thus earning the brand 4 stars.
+Whole Earth Farms is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.

 Those looking for a wet food from the same company may wish to visit our review of Whole Earth Farms canned dog food.